The Rising Cost of Chronic Diseases and What You Must Do About It

 In order to understand disease prevalence and their underlying causes, and ultimately uncover clinical improvement opportunities, you need a longitudinal view of your patients and an easy way to define and segment your patient cohorts, and to run analyses – both retrospective and prospective.
 However, running cohort analyses can be extremely time consuming and expensive.

-- Identify influential providers managing the care of patients
+- Identify influential providers managing the care of patients for targeting

 Track changes in the size of a population of interest over time and dive into their demographic characteristics.